 Here is a #1 Best Selling tongue scraper that is highly recommended:

 - FDA Registered.
-Made of Superior Surgical Grade stainless steel - Non-toxic and Sterilizable - Comfort Grip
+Made of Superior Surgical Grade stainless steel and with Comfort Grip

 - Thicker, heavy duty gauge to ensure it is smooth on the tongue - without risk of nicks

-- No Moldy Rubber Handles - Pure Stainless Steel Carved handles to ensure bacteria free surface
+- Eliminates Non-hygienic or wearing away Rubber Handles - Only Pure Stainless Steel Carved handles to last a lifetime

 - Flexible, non-gagging - Suitable tool for plaque removal, bad breath and to restore oral hygiene or taste sensation